teglasi/DSND/Projects/3_Capstone_Project/README.md

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

-The data, used in this analysis, was provided by [Figure Eight](https://www.figure-eight.com/).
+The data, used in this analysis, was provided by [Arvato Financial Services(https://www.figure-eight.com/).